La-Lojban/lojban.pw/pages/books/learn-lojban.md

 <li><b>ue</b> is pronounced as <i>whe</i> in <i>when</i></li></ul>
 </td></tr></tbody></table>

-Stress is put on the last but one vowel.
-If a word has only one vowel you just don't stress it.
+Stress is placed on the second to last vowel.
+If a word has only one vowel, you just don't stress it.

-**r** can be pronounced like the _r_ in English, Scottish, Russian, thus there is a range of acceptable pronunciation for it.
+The letter **r** can be pronounced like the the _r_ in English, Scottish, Russian, so there is a range of acceptable pronunciation for it.

-Non-Lojban vowels like short _i_ and _u_ in Standard British English _hit_ and _but_ are used by some people to separate consonants.
-So if you have problems spitting out two consonant one after another, e.g. the **vl** in **tavla** (which means _to talk to_), then you can say _tavɪla_ — where the _ɪ_ is very short, but other vowels: **a**, **u** have to be long.
+Non-Lojban vowels like the short _i_ and _u_ in Standard British English _hit_ and _but_, are used by some people to separate consonants.
+So, if you have trouble pronouncing two consonants in a row (e.g. the **vl** in **tavla**, which means _to talk to_), then you can say _tavɪla_ — where the _ɪ_ is very short.
+However, other vowels like **a** and **u** must be long.

 ### The simplest sentence

-Now let's turn to constructing our first sentences in Lojban.
+Now, let's turn to constructing our first sentences in Lojban.

-The basic unit in Lojban is called **bridi** meaning "sentence", "relation".
-Here are two simple ones:
+The basic unit in Lojban is called **bridi**, meaning "sentence" or "relation."
+Here are two simple examples:

+<pixra url="/assets/pixra/cilre/tavla.jpg" caption="tavla" definition="… talks to …"></pixra>
+<pixra url="/assets/pixra/cilre/mi.png" caption="mi" definition="I / me"></pixra>

 > **le prenu cu tavla mi**
 > _The person speaks to me._

 le prenu
 : the person

-<pixra url="/assets/pixra/cilre/tavla.jpg" caption="tavla" definition="… talks to …"></pixra>

 tavla
 : … talks to …, … speaks to …